NiclasOlofsson/MiNET/README.md

 In case you don't find the information your are looking for in the README.
 Do try the [wiki](https://github.com/NiclasOlofsson/MiNET/wiki)

-# HELP!
-MiNET NEEDS AN INSTALLER!
-MiNET is in dire need of a WiX-based installer.
-If you **already know** WiX and want to contribute, please contact me on gitter.

 MiNET
 =====